 Which are those energy efficiency facts everybody should know?

 The easiest way to understand how someone acts energy efficient is when this person uses less energy than another one, receiving the same service level.
 This concept is also known as efficient energy use, and its goal is to reduce the amount of energy required to provide products and services.
-A key word for efficiency is Sustainable Energy.
+A keyword for efficiency is Sustainable Energy.
 That is to say, all those systems that create energy through renewable sources would be sustainable.

-What does this theory tells us?
+What does this theory tell us?
 Energy efficiency used to be one of the lowest priorities when energy was cheap and people were not generally aware of its environmental impact.
 The easiest example where we can see this fact is with incandescent bulbs.
 These were the most common used bulbs until the late 20th century.
-What people didn’t know is that they waste 90% of their energy as heat, whereas only the 10% converts to useful light.
+What people didn’t know is that they waste 90% of their energy as heat, whereas only 10% converts to useful light.
 Yet, nowadays energy efficiency is at the top of the hierarchy, and it’s reflected in noticeable technological advances like LED lighting, which are ten times more efficient than incandescents.

 3 examples from real life to understand Energy Efficiency